MikeDepies/MapElitesKotlin/README.md

 ## Goals
 The primary goal of this project is to develop a simple yet extensible Map Elites framework tailored for Kotlin.
 This framework is designed with versatility in mind, making no assumptions about the model type it is applied to.
 As a result, it can be seamlessly integrated with various domains, ranging from Neural Networks to more abstract use cases.
 This flexibility allows developers to leverage the power of the Map Elites algorithm in a wide array of applications, fostering innovation and efficiency in problem-solving.

+## TODO
+- [ ] Add support for parallelization of iterations
+- [ ] Add support for async batch elite updates
 ## Features

 - Map Elites algorithm implementation in Kotlin